ecarlier-tibco/flogo/application/pitemp/README.md

 * When the temperature goes above some defined thershold (defined as condition on a flow connector), the application lights on a LED (connected to GPIO 23) and sends a notification through PushOver Service
 * When the temperature goes back below the threshold, the appplication lights off the LED and sends a clear notification through PushOver Service

+## Important Note
+The CLI flow may not work as it has been checked recently and some changes happened in Flogo Flogo web flow has been updated and now works

 ## Pre-requisites

 ### Hardware